 How the Program Works

-Step 2 – Traffic Engineering collects data and conducts a field review of the area and performs traffic studies.
+Step 2 – Traffic Engineering conducts a field review of the area and performs traffic studies.
 If the street meets the eligibility requirements, it will progress to Step 3.

 Step 3 – Traffic Engineering analyzes the speed/volume and field data to determine if the street qualifies for the installation of structural traffic calming devices.
 If the street qualifies for the devices, a petition and list of addresses is sent to the requestor to obtain signatures from the affected residents.
 A minimum of 52.5% of the residents must sign the petition agreeing to the installation of structural traffic calming devices.

 Step 1 – Traffic Engineering receives the signatures and works with the neighborhood and emergency services to find the appropriate temporary traffic management devices to install on the street.

 Step 2 – Temporary structural traffic management devices are installed on the street

 Step 3 – After 9-12 months from the time of installation of the temporary traffic management devices, the street is reevaluated to determine if the devices were successful in reducing speeds and/or volume of vehicles.
 If the follow-up studies show that the speeds are relatively the same, the temporary devices will be removed.

 If the follow-up studies show a significant reduction in the speed or volume of vehicles, the temporary devices will be replaced with permanent devices.
 This replacement effort will have to be designed and funded.
 The length of time it will take to replace the temporary devices with permanent devices will depend on workload, funding, design, and the weather.